June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 We are now more aware than ever, with the first recall of 2007, that not all dog foods are created equal and even the higher priced brands should not be taken at face value.

 Become an educated consumer and learn what is part of a healthy dog food diet.
 Learn to read those labels!

 They need to write down the ingredients that are on the packaging of the food they are using for feed.
 They need to do the research to find out what, exactly, they are feeding their animals and what the side effects are of the products their animals are ingesting.

-Minerals such as zinc, are an essential ingredient to keep the skin healthy and kidneys functioning.
-Calcium is another essential ingredient for both bone growth and tonicity of the muscles.
-These minerals should be enriched in the processed foods; however, the cost of doing that is much more expensive and cuts into the bottom line profit of the dog food companies.
+Minerals such as zinc are essential ingredients to keep the skin healthy and kidneys functioning.
+Calcium is another essential ingredient for both bone growth and the tonicity of the muscles.
+These minerals should be enriched in processed foods; however, the cost of doing that is much more expensive and cuts into the bottom line profit of the dog food companies.